About the Journal

 Journal Impact Factor from Cite Factor

-Atlas Publishing, LLC is proud to announce that Atlas Journal of Biology - AJB has its Impact Factor from Cite Factor.
+Atlas Publishing, LLC is proud to announce that Atlas Journal of Biology - AJB has its IPI Value from IP Indexing and an Impact Factor from Cite Factor.

 IF = 0.62 - 2017 (Cite Factor)

 Atlas Journal of Biology (ISSN 2158-9151) is an open access, peer-reviewed international journal that publishes original research articles, short communications, and review articles in all fields of Biological Sciences including but not limited to cell biology, developmental biology, plant biology, genetics, genomics, biotechnology, microbiology, biochemistry, molecular biology, immunology, and physiology.